 The cost of IR35

-The difference is over £800 per month due to the increased income tax and NICs payable on income.
-In this example you’d earn almost 20% less if you are caught by IR35.
+The difference is over £8,445 per year due to the increased income tax and NICs payable on income.
+In this example, you’d earn around 20% less if you are caught by IR35.

 To work out your own personal IR35 calculation, try this handy IR35 Tax Calculator at ContractorUK.com, or ask your accountant.